Nonparametric Learning Non-Gaussian Quantum States of Continuous Variable Systems: S4. Simulation and Experimental Study

 Using the set of $N_{\mu}$ KCFEs estimates $\{\hat{\phi}_X(1;\mu_i,y-y'\}$, $i\in[1,N_{\mu}]$ we do KQSE procedure to estimate the kernel $\rho(y, y')$, where $N_{\mu} $ different values of $\mu$ are uniformly distributed in the interval $[-\mu_{\max}, \mu_{\max}]$, for each $(y, y')$ pair.
 Then we evaluate the maximum by $(y,y')$ taken in the interval $(y,y')\in[-4,4] $ from the distances \eqref{1033_333} between the true kernel $\rho(y,y')$ and its estimate $\hat{\tilde{\rho}}_{\mathrm{max}}(y,y')$.
 Table~\ref{tab:combined} reports the latter supremum norm error for the reconstructed quantum state under noiseless, noisy, and noise-corrected conditions, while varying the sample size $n$, maximal parameter $\mu_{\max}$, or number of measurement settings $N_{\mu}$.
 When one parameter is varied, the others are fixed to $n=500$, $\mu_{\max}=8$, and $N_{\mu}=160$.
 Among the parameters varied, the sample size $n$ and number of measurement settings $N_{\mu}$ exhibit the strongest influence on the reconstruction accuracy, yielding over threefold reduction in the supremum norm error, while the effect of increasing $\mu_{\max}$ is slightly weaker but still significant.
 For $\mu_{\mathrm{max}}=4$ the oscillation behavior of the CF is still present and the integral truncation error is bigger then the one with $\mu_{\mathrm{max}}=\{6,8\}$.
 Since the oscillation behavior of CF is already small enough at $\mu_{\mathrm{max}}=6$, the estimation errors for $\mu_{\mathrm{max}}=\{6,8\}$ are of the similar rate.
 In all cases, the noise-corrected values closely match the noiseless benchmarks, demonstrating the efficacy of the correction procedure.

-Figure~\ref{fig:rho-comparison} illustrates the performance of the CCS kernel reconstruction under different conditions.
+Fig.~\ref{fig:rho-comparison} illustrates the performance of the KQSE of \eqref{848} under different conditions.
 Panel (a) shows the theoretical kernel \eqref{848} for a complex amplitude $a = 1 + 0.5i$.
 Panel (b) demonstrates the degradation caused by noise when no filtering is applied.
 In contrast, panel (c) shows a visibly improved reconstruction obtained using our filtering procedure.
 Panel (d) provides a quantitative comparison of the diagonal elements, highlighting the accuracy gain achieved through filtering.
+Panels (e) and (d) provide the MLE of the CCS kernel for $GMM=2$ and $GMM=3$.
 The reconstruction was performed with $n = 500$ samples, $\mu_{\mathrm{max}} = 8$, $N_{\mu} = 160$, and noise parameter $\kappa = 0.85$.

-Using the similar steps, we estimate the purity of the CCS.
-Using it the squired trace distance is calculated.
-Table~\ref{tab:combined} presents the MSE of the estimator $\widehat{\mathrm{tr}(\boldsymbol{\rho}\boldsymbol{\rho}_{nh})}$ and the value $\widehat{D^2(\boldsymbol{\rho},\boldsymbol{\rho}_{nh})}$ under variation of key reconstruction parameters As expected, increasing the sample size $n$ or the resolution $N_{\mu}$ leads to improved reconstruction quality, reflected by a lower mean squared error and smaller distance to the true state.
+The comparison of the numerical error~\eqref{1033_333} for the estimation of the CCS density matrix kernel obtained using KQSE with a Gaussian kernel and MLE based reconstructions is summarized in Table~\ref{tab:mle_rho_comparison}.
+Using the similar steps, we perform KQSE procedure to estimate the purity of the CCS.
+Using it the squared trace distance is calculated.
+Table~\ref{tab:combined} presents the MSE of the KQSEs $\widehat{\mathrm{tr}(\boldsymbol{\rho}\boldsymbol{\rho}_{nh})}$ and $\widehat{D^2(\boldsymbol{\rho},\boldsymbol{\rho}_{nh})}$ under variation of key reconstruction parameters.

+As expected, increasing the sample size $n$ or the resolution $N_{\mu}$ leads to improved reconstruction quality, reflected by a lower mean squared error and smaller distance to the true state.